danxuhk/CMT-CNN/README.md

   year={2017}
 }</pre>
 ## Requirements
-Please first download and install this modified caffe version for CMT-CNN, and download the trained model and network definition file from
+Please first download and install this modified caffe version for CMT-CNN, and test by downloading the trained model and network definition file from

 More detailed training and testing code will be made publicly available soon ...